 Rex Burkhead, Patriots (in the sixth round)

 I wrote about Burkhead more extensively here, but suffice it to say, I don’t think that the Patriots’ decision to draft running back Sony Michel in the first round means he’s going to immediately win (or hold on to) the starting job.
 Michel has a history of fumbling in college, and the Patriots are notoriously fickle about ball security.
 The Patriots re-signed Burkhead to a three-year deal, so he’s going to have a role, and it could be a very big role.
 After returning from a rib injury, Burkhead averaged 12.1 touches (including 4.0 catches) for 65 yards and 1.0 touchdowns from Week 8 to Week 14, before a knee injury knocked him out of the remainder of the regular season.
 As our own T.J.
 Hernandez noted, "Even if we project New England for their three-year low of 456 total PPR running back points, Burkhead would need to account for just a third of that production to push for RB2 numbers.”
 I think he’s a very good RB3 and I’d even be content with Burkhead as my RB2 if I go WR-heavy at the start of the draft.
-Update (8/17): Jeff Howe reported that Burkhead is dealing with a "slight tear" in his knee (which could be a sprain, since a sprain is technically a tear) that is deemed to be a "minor injury" that he could have played through had it been a regular season game.
-He should be fine for Week 1, so I still like him in the 5th/6th.
+Update (8/23): Jeff Howe reported that Burkhead is dealing with a "slight tear" in his knee (which could be a sprain, since a sprain is technically a tear) that is deemed to be a "minor injury" that he could have played through had it been a regular season game.
+He returned to practice on 8/19, so he should be fine for Week 1.

 Alex Collins, Ravens (in the fourth round)